-Apple trees thrive under full sun.
-A daily 6-hour exposure to direct sunlight is essential for proper fruit development.
+Apples thrive under full sun.
+Daily 6-hour exposure to direct sunlight is essential for proper fruit development.

 Even if apples love sunshine, they may not grow and bear as much fruit if planted in coastal areas.
-Apples trees in Perth need shelter and extra care to protect them from extreme heat and strong winds.
+Apple trees need shelter and extra care to protect them from extreme heat and strong winds.

-Apple trees can survive in low temperatures better than most fruit trees.
-They have a threshold of up to 4 hours in -20C weather.
+Apples can survive in low temperatures better than most fruit trees.
+They have a threshold of up to 4 hours in -20ºC weather.

-Not all Malus domestica varieties need a temperate climate to thrive, however.
+Not all varieties need a temperate climate to thrive, though.
 The tropical apple tree variety has been cultivated to grow and produce fruit in subtropical areas.